LexiFi/gen_js_api/README.md

 The `Ojs.t` type itself is JS-able.

-Arrow can also be used in contexts that expect JS-able types.
+Arrow types can also be used in contexts that expect JS-able types.
 The JS function's arity is obtained by counting arrows.
 A special case is when the OCaml arity is 1, with a single argument of type unit, in which case the JS function is assumed to have no argument.
 In order to define functions that return functions, one can put an arbitrary attribute on the resulting type:

    ```t1 -> (t2 -> t3 [@foo])```